MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

     When you import multiple associations that are mapped to the same in-market audience, and there are *no* direct associations available, then only the association that is active *and* has the highest bid boost will be imported and mapped to its parent audience.
 For example, let's say you want to import an ad group or campaign with three audience associations, all of which are not available in Microsoft Advertising:

-    - The first association is with “Apparel & Accessories/Bow ties,” is active, and has a 20% bid boost.
+    - The first association is with â€œApparel & Accessories/Bow ties,â€ is active, and has a 20% bid boost.
-    - The second association is with “Apparel & Accessories/Belts,” is active, and has a 10% bid boost.
+    - The second association is with â€œApparel & Accessories/Belts,â€ is active, and has a 10% bid boost.
-    - The third association is with “Apparel & Accessories/Bracelets,” is paused, and has a 30% bid boost.
+    - The third association is with â€œApparel & Accessories/Bracelets,â€ is paused, and has a 30% bid boost.

     Only the ad group or campaign's first association will be imported because out of all the active associations, it has the highest bid boost.
 The ad group or campaign's other two associations will not be imported.